deepflowstate/ADE_BERT-demo/README.md

 This repository includes:

-- python_scripts/:
+- python_scripts/: Scripts for training and avaluating the finetuned BERT models
 - `BERTmodel.py`: The pretrained model BERT and specifications (working file)
-- `BERTmodelold.py`: Old version of the model.
-We plan to rework this (old version)
+- `kfold_controller_ADE_Corpus.py`: Training the BERT model using 3-fold cross-validation on ADE corpus
-- `kfold_controller.py`: Training the BERT model using 3-fold cross-validation
+- `kfold_controller_PsyTAR.py`: Training the BERT model using 3-fold cross-validation on PsyTAR dataset
 - `evaluate.py`: File to test the finetuned BERT model (currently on PsyTAR)
 - data_sets/: The datasets we use for training and testing
-- jupyter_notebooks/:
+- jupyter_notebooks/: jupyter notebooks to visualize and plot results
-- `ade_param_comparison.ipynb`: Visualisation and plots of results
+- `ade_param_comparison.ipynb`: Visualisation and plots of results of ADE corpus

 - `requirements.txt`: required versions of packages and programs that need to be installed to run this repo
 - `requirements-dev.txt`: requirded verions of packages and programs for developers